mkreman/Median-Filtering-Forensics-Based-on-Convlutional-Neural-Network/README.md

 ```
 conda env create --name <env name> --file requirement.yml
 ```

+Download the [combined_2_model.h5](https://github.com/mkreman/Median-Filtering-Forensics-Based-on-Convolutional-Neural-Network/releases) and place in the directory `./data/saved_models/`.

-Activate the environment and run the test.py script, specifying the image name as a tag.
+Now, activate the environment and run the test.py script, specifying the image name as a tag.

 For instance:
 ```